henriquekraemer/intellikeep/README.md

 ## Panel

 The IntelliKeep panel appears automatically in the HA sidebar after installation.
-It supports **pt-BR** and **en** — the language follows your HA profile setting.
+It supports multiple languages following your HA profile setting.

 ---